ruslan-akibov/react-hoox/README.md

 Do you agree that a computer can do a significant painful part of our work?
 And do it much better and without issues?

 If so, then `react-hoox` is for you!
-It will help you write cleaner and more stable code.
+It will help you write cleaner and more stable code, here are the main advantages of using:

-Advantages of using `react-hoox`:

 * No boilerplate.
 Just small *markers* in the code that mean "this code depends on this data" (*declarative* interpretation)